Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 FlannBased Matcher（IndexParams,SearchParams）(The two parameters in the bracket refers to the type of the dictionary)

-① The first parameter "**IndexParams**" the algorithm designated to use.
+① The first parameter `IndexParams` the algorithm designated to use.

-② The second parameter "**SearchParams**" is the number of times the tree in the specified index should be traversed recursively.
+② The second parameter `SearchParams` is the number of times the tree in the specified index should be traversed recursively.
 Higher values

 provide better accuracy, but also take more time.